 I read that there is a cap of $50 for the Sydney Royal, does this mean I have to pay $50 plus $3 for each of my entries?

 No it does not.
-The cap is an entry limit, if you enter $75 worth of entries at the Sydney Royal Easter Show, you only pay for $50 worth of entries and the remaining $25 worth are free.
+The cap is an entry fee limit, if a Member enters $75 worth of entries at the Sydney Royal Easter Show, they only pay for $50 worth of entries and the remaining $25 worth are free.
 So you can enter over $100 worth of entries, but you would only pay $50.

 I have a few rodents entered in the show, but I also wanted to bring a few extras along for the day.
 Can I do that?